fchmainy/k8s-trainings-101/README.md

 docker push registry.gitlab.com<i><b>/YourUser/YourRepo</i>/webapp:v1</b>
 </pre>

  - Finally, verify that the webapp container image is in _your_ registry.
 Be sure to not only check the image name, but also the image "tag".
-If you have not correctly tagged the image, you will not see "v1" but nothing or "latest".
+If you have not correctly tagged the image, you will not see "v1" but "nothing" or "latest".
 In that case, double check how you flagged the image and correct the issue.

 ---